We use cookies on this site to enhance your user experience. Do You agree?

 • drivers;

-Positions, including managerial positions and minimum qualification requirements for non-academic staff are defined in the UW Remuneration Regulations.
+Positions, including managerial positions and minimum qualification requirements for employees who are not academic teachers, are defined in the Remuneration Rules and Regulations at the University of Warsaw.

-The Rector is a one-person body of the University.
+The Rector is a one-person authority of the University.
 The Rector directs the activities of the University, represents the University externally and is the superior of the staff, students and doctoral students.

 The Rector of the University is elected by the Electoral College.
 The Rector can be a person who:

-• has not been convicted of an intentional crime or an intentional fiscal offence;
+• has not been convicted of an intentional offence or an intentional fiscal offence under a final and binding judgment;

-• has not been punished with a disciplinary penalty;
+• has not been punished by disciplinary action;

-• is under 67 years of age by the date of the beginning of the term of office.
+• has not reached the age of 67 years by the date of the beginning of the term of office.

-2) Has at least the degree of habilitated doctor;
+2. has at least the degree of a habilitated doctor;

-3) is employed at the University as the primary place of work in the position of professor or university professor (this condition must be fulfilled as of the date of the beginning of the term.
+3. is employed at the University as the primary workplace as a professor or a university professor (this condition must be fulfilled as of the date of the beginning of the term.

 The term of office of the Rector is 4 years and begins on 1 September of the year in which he/she is elected.

-The Vice-Rector – managerial function at the University; appointed by the Rector.
-The term of office of the Vice-Chancellor is four years and begins on 1 September of the year in which the Rector is elected.
+The Vice-Rector – a managerial function at the University; appointed by the Rector.
+The term of office of the Vice-Rector is four years and begins on 1 September of the year in which the Rector is elected.

 The Vice-Rector can be a person who: